cojic/CloudSecurityResearch/documentation/apis.md

 As a best practice, you must regularly update your software, especially when using third-party code.
 They often contain patches or fixes for any vulnerabilities that were detected recently.

 #### Conduct Frequent Audits
 Employ periodic inspection to detect and mitigate potential security misconfigurations and appsec risks.
-Here again, Aqua can give you all the information you need to conduct an audit at any time.
-Aqua tracks and monitors each step accurately and delivers end-to-end visibility.

 #### Build Segmented Architecture
 It is crucial to build a robust application architecture that is secure and segmented to create effective separation between components and assets.
 It is a good strategy to leverage containerization or cloud security groups (ACLs).